Henri Matisse

 Matisse and Modern Art

-Matisse is called the "liberator of color" in 20th-century art.
+Matisse is known as the "liberator of color" in 20th-century art.

 His influence extends widely to: